Why Android won’t be getting App Ops anytime soon

 What Google should do to resurrect App Ops

-The feature is an enormous one.
-Its effect on developers is not underestimated on the condition that, if and when the character comes back, it can more than likely be in the next main-level replace to Android — or the replace after that.
+The feature is enormous.
+Its effect on developers is not underestimated, as if and when the character comes back, it can more than likely be in the next main-level replacement for Android- or the replacement after that.

 “The overwhelming majority of this is not an easy coding challenge.
 We are happy that Google makes a selection to be conservative in this respect, as Android app developers,” Linden said.